-The Santander UK Group is a wholly owned subsidiary of Banco Santander SA.
-Santander UK Group Holdings plc is the Santander UK Group's holding company.
-The key operating company is Santander UK plc, a ring-fenced bank (RFB) which is incorporated in England and Wales and authorised and regulated by the Prudential Regulation Authority (PRA) and Financial Conduct Authority (FCA).
-Santander Financial Services plc is a small non-ring-fenced bank (NRFB), which along with certain other companies in the Santander UK Group is also regulated by the PRA and FCA.
+Santander UK Group Holdings plc, the holding company heading up the Santander UK Group, is a wholly owned subsidiary of Banco Santander SA.
+The key operating company in the Santander UK Group is Santander UK plc, a ring-fenced bank (RFB) incorporated in England and Wales and authorised and regulated by the PRA and the Financial Conduct Authority (FCA).
+Santander Financial Services plc is a small non-ring-fenced bank (NRFB), which is also regulated by the PRA and FCA.